 - Legal Aspects of Real Estate

 These sections can be further explored in this helpful article here.
-If you’re not comfortable with these general areas of study when it comes to passing the real estate exams and obtaining your real estate license, then you’re definitely going to want to brush up.
+If you’re not comfortable with these general areas of study when it comes to passing the exams and obtaining your license, then you’re definitely going to want to brush up.
 It will help to run through some practices tests which can be found online through providers like this one here.

-How much does the real estate license exam cost?
+How much does the real estate exam cost?

-It’s good practice to go in knowing the battle ahead of you and a little bit of advance research into becoming a real estate salesman or saleswoman can save you a lot of time-consuming mistakes and financial potholes as you begin your test to become a licensed agent in the state.
-The Texas Real Estate Commission, for example, posted on their site that out of 30,987 tests taken (10/01/15 to 11/30/17), 17,493 people had passed, but 13,494 people failed their tests to become a real estate agent in Texas.
+It’s good practice to go in knowing the battle ahead of you and a little bit of advance research into becoming an agent can save you a lot of time-consuming mistakes and financial potholes as you begin your test to become a licensed agent in the state.
+The Texas Real Estate Commission, for example, posted on their site that out of 30,987 tests taken (10/01/15 to 11/30/17), 17,493 people had passed, but 13,494 people failed their tests to become an agent in Texas.

-Take a second to really soak in those pass/fail stats for real estate exams.
+Take a second to really soak in those pass/fail stats for the exams.
 It shows a pass rate of about 56%!
-This should be an eye-opener for those serious about becoming a real estate pro.
+This should be an eye-opener for those serious about becoming an RE pro.
 Don’t worry, just prepare.
-Read up on the most common mistakes agents make going in for their real estate license.
+Read up on the most common mistakes agents make going in for their license.
 Then… don’t make those same mistakes! ;)

 What score do you have to have in order to pass the real estate licensing exam?
-What are the requirements to pass your real estate exam?
-Good questions.
-As always, this may vary for your state, but generally speaking, you’ll need a 70% score or higher to pass your exam and become a Real Estate Agent and you’ll need a 75% score or higher to pass your test to become a real estate Broker.
+As always, this may vary for your state, but generally speaking, you’ll need a 70% score or higher to pass your exam for the agent role and you’ll need a 75% score or higher to pass your test to become a broker.

-You can take your exam over again, but there may be time constraints or other considerations that may make taking the real estate test over and over a bad decision in the long-run.
+You can take your exam over again, but there may be time constraints or other considerations that may make taking the test over and over a bad decision in the long-run.
 Do brokers or clients have access to your testing scores?
-Not necessarily, but there’s a lot to learn the first year or two as a real estate agent and you don’t want to begin your new career without the base knowledge required to really own your profession and to service your clients with a solid, core competency level.
+Not necessarily, but there’s a lot to learn the first year or two as an agent and you don’t want to begin your new career without the base knowledge required to really own your profession and to service your clients with a solid, core competency level.

 Don’t lean on a “faking it till you make it” mentality.
-That can be a way to break into the luxury real estate area, but not the real estate industry itself.
-Instead, take the time to learn this stuff, because knowing what’s on the real estate licensing exams absolutely matters in the real world.
+That can be a way to break into the luxury RE arena, but not the industry itself.
+Instead, take the time to learn this stuff, because knowing what’s on the exams absolutely matters in the real world.
 People’s very homes and financial wherewithal will depend on your advocacy and knowledge!